 Wilderness First Responder (WFR)

-The Wilderness First Responder (WFR) course is the standard level of medical training for professional outdoor recreation industry field staff that work multi-day, overnight trips in remote environments, military, technical rescue personnel, and those working in disaster relief.
-Our comprehensive, contextual and practical curriculum has gained popularity among outdoor enthusiasts, endurance athletes, and adventure travelers who push their boundaries in remote areas with limited resources, unreliable communication, and the potential for delayed or self rescue.
+The WFR course is the standard level of medical training for professional outdoor recreation industry field staff who work on multi-day, overnight trips in remote environments.
+The WFR training is an excellent choice for search and rescue personnel and those working in remote industries or disaster relief.
+Our robust, comprehensive, and practical curriculum has gained popularity among outdoor enthusiasts, endurance athletes, and adventure travelers who push their boundaries in remote areas with limited resources, unreliable communication, and the potential for delayed or self-rescue.

-Course participants will develop strong patient assessment skills, adopt treatment tools to stabilize life-threatening conditions, and learn how to provide extended patient care in austere environments.
+Course participants will develop strong patient assessment skills, adopt treatment tools to stabilize life-threatening conditions, and learn prolonged field care in challenging environments.
 Most importantly, this training will prepare individuals to prevent many environmental illnesses and proactively manage pre-existing conditions in the field.
-Individuals will also develop the confidence to professionally call in a rescue in the event of a backcountry emergency and manage the evacuation of a medical or trauma patient.
+Individuals will also develop the confidence to request a rescue professionally and to execute the evacuation of a medical or trauma patient.

-The hybrid format works best for self-motivated individuals with good time management skills that have access to a smartphone, tablet, laptop, or desktop and high-speed internet.
-This instructional format provides the opportunity for course participants to learn at their own speed, in their own space, at their own schedule.
+Please note that this hybrid format is best suited for self-motivated individuals with strong time management skills who have access to a smartphone, tablet, laptop, or desktop computer and reliable high-speed internet.
+This instructional format allows participants to learn at their own pace, in their own environment, and on a schedule that works for them.

-Length: Self-paced online component + 5 days in person
+Structure: 30 hours online + 5 days in person

 Prerequisite: None